Texas Unlawful Possession of a Firearm & Unlawful Carrying Weapon (UCW)

 What is the status of my License to Carry (LTC) after my DWI arrest?

-Whenever a person faces Class A or B misdemeanor charges or felony charges, Texas DPS will suspend your License to Carry a handgun.
+Whenever you face Class A or B misdemeanor charge or felony charge, Texas DPS will suspend your License to Carry a handgun.
 That suspension lasts until dismissal of the charges.